 How to start collaboration through the power of questions

 A famous quote from Confucius reads: “the man who asks a question is a fool for a minute, the man who does not ask is a fool for life.”
 I’ve always liked that quote, but I think there’s even more to a question than just getting smarter.

-Because for me, collaboration almost always starts with a question.
-I think I spend 80% of my time preparing for a session on formulating the right questions.
-Because a good question begs for an answer.
+Because for me, initiating collaboration almost always starts with a question.
+I think I spend 80% of my time preparing for a session on formulating the right questions: because a good question begs for an answer.
 Your brain can simply not ignore it.
 And thus you are activated to participate and collaborate.

 Having people answer questions is not the only way to start an interaction.
 Having people formulate questions themselves is also a great way to activate them.
 So sometimes instead of me coming up with the questions I just let the participants themselves come up with questions.